jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-registries.md

     az acr create -n workshopRegistry -g dockerworkshop -l eastus
     ```

-7. Assign an Azure Active Directory Service Principal to the registry using the ```id``` that was output in the previous command:
+3. Assign an Azure Active Directory Service Principal to the registry using the ```id``` that was output in the previous command:

     ```
     az ad sp create-for-rbac --scopes /subscriptions/<your-registry-id>/resourcegroups/myresourcegroup/providers/Microsoft.ContainerRegistry/registries/workshopRegistry --role Owner --password <your-strong-password>
     ```

 8. We will use the image we created in the previous lab.
 First we will tage it to be something more meaning full:

+    > note: The rest of the commands in the lab should be run on your local machine.
+Not inside the docker container with the Azure Cli (step 0).

     ```
     $ docker tag hellodocker myregistry.azurecr.io/dockerworkshop/hellodocker:1.0